Planning Your Distribution Strategy

 Lead Generation: Broad Access Portals

 For lead generation scenarios, a different approach makes sense.
-When you want to capture emails from unknown prospects, use portals with broader access settings.
+When you want to capture emails from unknown prospects, use portals with "any email" access.

 Lead generation portal approach: